Dr. Craig McCormick

 Inflammation, Infection & Immunity, Cancer, Molly Appeal

-Searching for new antivirals:
+Searching for new vaccines and antivirals:

-Dr. Craig McCormick takes aim at herpes and influenza
+Dr. Craig McCormick takes aim at viruses

 Dr. Craig McCormick and his team are pursuing the development of new treatments for common viruses that cause devastating human diseases ranging from life-threatening respiratory illness to cancer.

 "Vaccines and antiviral drugs have had a tremendous positive impact on human health over the past century.
 Vaccines eradicated polio from the face of the earth, and HPV vaccines are dramatically reducing rates of cervical cancer.
 A new class of antiviral drugs for Hepatitis C virus can cure chronic HCV infection and prevent liver cancer.
 But many viral infections require improved vaccines and antivirals, including the influenza viruses and cancer-causing herpesviruses that we study in the lab," says Dr. McCormick, a professor in the Department of Microbiology & Immunology at Dalhousie Medical School.
 "By studying the interactions between these viruses and the human cells they infect, we have opportunities to identify weaknesses in the viruses that we can exploit with new vaccines and antivirals."

 Dr. McCormick and his team are eager to use the Orbitrap Fusion Mass Spectrometer to be funded through Dalhousie Medical Research Foundation's 2019-20 Fall Molly Appeal.